firstdraft/guides/glossary-of-terms.md

 "well, hello!".gsub("ll", "✌️") # => "we✌️, he✌️o!"
 ```

 [Arguments](#argument) are pieces of data that a method needs as input in order to do its job.
-In the above example, `gsub()` needs to know which substring to replace and what to replace it with.
+In the above example, `.gsub()` needs to know which substring to replace and what to replace it with.

 Other methods, like `.each`, require additional _instructions_ to do their job: